Talha-2/Support-Ticket-Resolution-Agent-with-Multi-Step-Review-Loop-AGENTIC-AI/README.md

 ## 🧭 Overview

-The STS processes tickets via a multi-step workflow:
+The CSTS processes tickets via a multi-step workflow:

 1. **Input**: Accepts a support ticket with `subject` and `description`.
 2. **Classify**: Categorizes ticket as **Billing**, **Technical**, **Security**, or **General**.